rahulbal/15-466-f17-base0/README.md

 # Sheperd Dog game

-Created using the base code 0.
+Created using the base code 0 by Rahul Balakrishnan <rbalakr1>
+Find the original design document @ http://graphics.cs.cmu.edu/courses/15-466-f17/game0-designs/hungyuc/

 You are a sheperd dog.
 You have the smartest bunch of sheep in the world to guard.
 The sheep are trying to escape and runaway from home.
 If a sheep reaches the brown boundary you it is game over.